 The only people that have access to their servers are administrators who must authenticate themselves before being allowed entry.
 Also, Tutanota’s infrastructure is under close monitoring to avoid disruptions in the service and to check for suspicious patterns in the network.
 It’s one of the services with the least downtime.

-Premium Tutanota client costs 1.20 EUR/month (or 12 EUR/year) and adds the option of a custom domain.
+Premium Tutanota client costs 1.20 EUR/month (or 12 EUR/year) and adds a custom domain option.
 You can add additional users, but it will cost you an extra 1.20 EUR/month (or 12 EUR/year per user).
 It also greatly expands on the search feature, allowing you to search for emails in an unlimited date range.
-With it, you can also set up multiple encrypted calendars, get five aliases that don’t require a separate login, and an inbox rules feature.
+With it, you can also set up multiple encrypted calendars, get five aliases that don’t require a separate login, and inbox rules feature.
 Plus, it unlocks support via email.
+It’s an option for individual users that need more features.

 If you don’t like what’s in the pre-made packages, you can tweak them according to your needs.
 Do you think you don’t have enough storage?
 No problem!
 This is solvable by purchasing additional storage: 10 GB for 2.40 EUR/month, 100 GB for 12 EUR/month, 1 TB for 60 EUR/month.